isomeric/isomer/README.rst

 ♨ General modules
 -----------------

-These are 'official' isomer modules.
-If you'd like to contribute your own, ping riot@c-base.org, to get it added to the list.
+These are 'official' Isomer modules.
+If you'd like to contribute your own, ping community@isomer.eu, to get it added to the list.

 Some (marked with \*) are work in progress and probably not really usable, yet.